Reunion is a chance to relive the many happy memories of school

-Jackie Ingham( nee Eastham) was “lucky” to have attended two primary schools before starting at St Cecilia’s RC High School in Longridge in September 1975.
+Jackie Ingham( nee Eastham) was “lucky” to have attended two primary schools before starting at St Cecilia’s RC High School, in Longridge, in September 1975.
+She attended both St Wilfrid’s and Alston Lane where she met many people who have become lifelong friends.

 She attended both St Wilfrid’s and Alston Lane where she met many people who have become lifelong friends.

-School was fun.
-“We messed around (a lot) and I have such fond memories of Mrs Pye the dinner lady despairing at us as Mary, myself and Angela Gornall and Janet Wareing played games of who could hold a mouthful of water in for the longest without laughing and spitting it out.”
+School was lots of fun, says Jackie: “We messed around (a lot) and I have such fond memories of Mrs Pye the dinner lady despairing at us as Mary, myself and Angela Gornall and Janet Wareing played games of who could hold a mouthful of water in for the longest without laughing and spitting it out.”

 Jackie added: “Most of my happy memories about St Cecilia’s entail laughing.
 We had such a good time and I was lucky enough to be in the gymnastic team with Helen Dewhurst, Catherine Eccles and Marie Newsham.

-“I got my first Valentines card from Stephen Slater.
-We laughed such a lot, Dewie (Philip Dewhurst, who sadly died 20 years ago) Hoggie, Smally, Benny made us howl laughing as they messed their hair up really quickly so it was stuck right up for when the teacher turned back from the blackboard to the class.
+“I got my first Valentine’s card from Stephen Slater.
+We laughed such a lot – Dewie (Philip Dewhurst, who sadly died 20 years ago) Hoggie, Smally, Benny made us howl laughing as they messed their hair up really quickly so it was stuck right up for when the teacher turned back from the blackboard to face the class again.

 Mary Rainford went on to marry Paul Bennett.